 - You are not on Academic Probation (including Continued on Probation) status during the Concurrent Enrollment term.

 - You have reviewed the L&S Advising web page on Transfer Coursework.
-If you meet all the above conditions, you will be automatically approved once you have submitted the form.

 - If you are a graduating senior, you must review your Academic Progress Report

 If you do not meet all the above conditions, you might still be allowed to concurrently enroll.
 You will need to attach a written appeal to your form explaining why you do not meet the conditions and what hardship you would experience if your request is not approved.